 If you give money or other valuable gifts away and survive seven years, no Inheritance Tax is payable on these gifts when you die.
 Such gifts, which can be of unlimited value, are known as potentially exempt transfers (PETs), because they are only exempt if you live seven years after making them.

 Of course, there are rules around how potentially exempt transfers work.
-While it would be great to give away as much as possible so you don’t have to pay any Inheritance Tax at all, the reality is that doing so is usually impractical (you don’t want to financially cripple yourself to avoid taxes) and there is also legislation in place to stop you from avoiding Inheritance Tax this way.
+While it would be great to give away as much as possible so you don’t have to pay any Inheritance Tax at all, the reality is that doing so is usually impractical (you don’t want to financially cripple yourself later on in life to avoid taxes) and there is also legislation in place to stop you from avoiding Inheritance Tax this way.

-Regardless, the seven-year rule could help you reduce the amount of Inheritance Tax that might be due on your estate so here we explain how it works and what taper relief is.
+Regardless, the seven-year rule could help you reduce the amount of Inheritance Tax that might be due on your estate, so here we explain how it works and what taper relief is.

 Before we get started